-- F) Form of dredged material. - G) Frequency of disposal and plots of all trips to the LA-2 ocean disposal site. - H) Tug boat or other disposal vessel logs documenting contact with the U.S. Coast Guard before each trip to the LA-2 ocean disposal site. - I) Percent sand, silt, and clay in dredged material. - J) A certified report from the dredging site inspector indicating all general and special permit conditions were met.
+F) Form of dredged material.

+G) Frequency of disposal and plots of all trips to the LA-2 and/or LA-3 ocean disposal site(s).

+H) Tug boat or other disposal vessel logs documenting contact with the U.S. Coast Guard before each trip to the LA-2 and/or LA-3 ocean disposal site(s).

+Percent sand, silt, and clay in dredged material.

+J) A certified report from the dredging site inspector indicating all general and special permit conditions were met.
 Any violations of the permit shall be explained in detail.
 K) A detailed post-dredging hydrographic survey of the dredging area.
 The survey shall show areas above the dredging design depth shaded green, areas between the dredging design depth and over-dredge depth shaded yellow, areas below over-dredged depth that were not dredged or areas that were deeper than the over-dredge depth before the project began as indicated on the pre-dredging survey shaded blue, and areas dredged below the over-dredge depth or outside the project boundaries shaded red.
 The methods used to prepare the post-dredging survey shall be the same methods used in the pre-dredging condition survey.
-The survey shall be signed by the permittee certifying that the data are accurate. - L) The post-dredging report shall be signed by a duly authorized representative of the permittee.
-The permittee's representative shall make the following certification:
+The survey shall be signed by the permittee certifying that the data are accurate.

+L) Each post-dredging report shall be signed by a duly authorized representative of the permittee's representative shall make the following certification: